This Town (TV series)

-This Town is a 2024 British six-part television series.
-Written and created for BBC One by Steven Knight and directed by Paul Whittington, the series follows a group of young people in the early 1980s in Birmingham and Coventry.
+This Town is a 2024 British six-part television series created and written for BBC One by Steven Knight and directed by Paul Whittington.
+The series follows a group of young people in the early 1980s in Birmingham and Coventry.
 The cast is led by Levi Brown, Jordan Bolger, Ben Rose, and Eve Austin.
 The series premiered on BBC One and BBC iPlayer on 31 March 2024.
 It won for Best Single Drama or Limited Series at the 2025 Royal Television Society Programme Awards.

 Synopsis

 This Town tells the story of an extended family and four young people who are drawn into an explosive and iconic music scene in the early 1980s.
 It is set across the streets of Coventry and Birmingham, and opens with rioting in both places.
 This Town tells the story of a band's formation against a backdrop of violence.